 “I do not tell women to wait until age 35 to conceive.
 I do provide support during their season of having a baby if they are over 35 and in their 40s.
 My goal is to ease the fear of the first time expectant mom, to dispel misconceptions about giving birth after 35,” says Cynthia. ” I want her to have emotional support as she works with her health care professional to ensure the best health care possible.”

 Cynthia lives in the lovely Carolinas with her husband Larry and two teenage daughters.
 She’s a seasoned writer, speaker and career specialist.

-Cynthia enjoys watching local and national basketball games, Tiny House episodes and listening to music.
+Cynthia enjoys watching basketball games, mystery books and movies and listening to music.
 She is available for selected media interviews.
 Contact her at firstname.lastname@example.org